 This is different from sympathy, which refers to the agreement with the feelings of another and joining them in their emotional choice.

 Being aware of and sensitive to the realities of those around us, as well as their needs and feelings is the fastest way to another’s heart, and ultimately, their loyalty.
 We are in a time when we need to build confluence and coherence, especially with the unusual isolation we’ve recently been experiencing as a global culture.
-Having the ability to deeply understand the feelings of your people is key to lead them successfully.
+Having the ability to deeply understand the feelings of your people is key to leading them successfully.

 Honesty and grounded vulnerability build trust.
 Only when we can see deeply into the human experience of another can we relate to them.
 This creates a pathway to trust that person and their decisions or guidance.
-Vulnerability, as Brenė Brown so masterfully explains, is the ability to share enough of our intimate experience to create a common field of understanding among individuals.
+Vulnerability, as Brenė Brown so masterfully explains, is the ability to share enough of our intimate experiences to create a common field of understanding among individuals.
 It helps create a safe space where innovation can thrive because people feel safe to share new ideas and questions and be received without judgment.

-3. Deep Listening
+3. Deep listening

 A key quality of the feminine is the ability to listen, receive deeply, and fully take in the world.
 She is the creator of life in a universe where energy isn’t destroyed, it only changes form, therefore she takes it all in fully to then transform and create anew.

 Our current times command us to listen deeply to each other and what’s needed, to be at the helm of what our bodies and our health have been saying.
 We are poorly prepared for this entire immune system shutdown, mainly because we have forgotten to listen to our bodies and what they truly need, beyond what’s being fed to us.
 Now our society is seeing the aftermath and fallout of this, as we hustle to put out fires when the world is blazing.